Policy Development and Review Policy

 b. legislation;

-c. approved delegations of authority; and
+c. approved delegations of authority;

-d. with other policies and associated instruments.
+d. other policies and associated instruments; and

 4.6 All policies and associated instruments are:

-b. stated in positive, active language (for example honesty rather than dishonesty);
+a. written in plain English and, and stated in positive, active language (for example honesty rather than dishonesty);

-c. developed using the appropriate template;
+b. developed using the appropriate template;

-e. approved by the appropriate approval authority;
+d. approved by the appropriate approval authority;

-f. stored and accessed via the Institution’s website;
+e. stored and accessed via the Institution’s website;

-g. applied consistently across all campuses and departments; and
+f. applied consistently across all campuses and departments; and

-h. reviewed and updated at least every four years from the approval date or more frequently as required.
+g. reviewed and updated at least every four years from the approval date or more frequently as required.

 5. Policies